 During the winter, the temperatures drop and your home’s plumbing can suffer from a range of different problems that all have the potential to cause significant damage.
-There are always solutions to any plumbing issue, whether that’s performing a DIY task or needing to call in a professional plumber for advice or help.
+There are always solutions to any plumbing issue, whether that’s performing a DIY task or needing to call in a professional plumber in Weatherford, TX for advice or help.

 Over time, your drains and gutters can collect a lot of dirt and debris.
 When you have a buildup in your plumbing system during the winter, ice can form on top of the rubble.
 The ice will cause extra weight, and it can result in the drain breaking or the gutter falling.